Scouting out the nutrition information of several supplement products I repeatedly come across the phrase Proprietary Blend on the label.

 Just because they’re green and there’s a fern in back doesn’t mean they’re healthy…

-Why proprietary blends are bad
+Why avoid proprietary blends

-The main problem with the FDA’s current guidelines regarding proprietary blends and the manufacturers who sell them is the lack of full transparency.
+The main problem with the current guidelines regarding proprietary blends and the manufacturers who sell them is the lack of full transparency.

 Yet if it’s a proprietary blend, we have no idea what quantity we’re digesting of any of its ingredients.